The most in-demand soft skills for 2023 image

 “Willingness to learn” was rated as the second-most in-demand soft skill, cited by 34% of hiring managers, followed by “teamwork”, with 33%.
 Interestingly, teamwork was especially valued by hiring managers in the 45 to 54 and 55 to 64 age ranges, with both choosing it as their number one soft skill.
 In contrast, it was only chosen by one-quarter (24%) of 18 to 24-year-olds and one-fifth (21%) of 25 to 34-year-olds.

-Here is our full list of the top 10 soft skills in demand for 2023:
+Here is our full list of the top 10 soft skills in demand:

 1. Communication: Cited by 35% of respondents